jeffmm/simcore/README.md

 * checkpoint_flag: whether to output checkpoint files
 * n_checkpoint: how often to output checkpoint files

-All parameters used in the simulation and their default values are specified in the master_params.yaml file in the src folder.
+All parameters used in the simulation, along with their default values and data types, are specified in the master_params.yaml file in the src folder.

 ## Adding new parameters

 simcore comes with it's own parameter initialization tool, simcore_config, which can be installed by following the above installation instructions for simcore and then doing 'make simcore_config'.  simcore_config makes it easy to add new parameters to the simulation without mucking around in the source code.
-Just add your new parameter to the _master_params.yaml_ file using the following format:
+Just add your new parameter to the master_params.yaml file using the following format:

 ```
 new_parameter_name: [default_parameter_value, parameter_type]
 ```

 Running simcore_config will look at all the parameters in the master_params.yaml file and add them seamlessly to the proper simcore files, and you can begin using them in your classes right away after recompiling simcore.
-NOTE: for some reason, yaml-cpp is inconsistent about its treatment of boolean values.
+NOTE: At the time of this writing (12/3/2017), yaml-cpp is inconsistent about its treatment of boolean values.
 For type-safety reasons, it's best to use integers instead of bools when adding flag parameters.

 ### Parameter sets